Integer characteristic polynomial factorization and Hilbert space fragmentation

-\emph{Generalization and conclusion} The mathematical derivations can be trivially extended from integers to other rings of integers as long as they admit unique factorization (domains) for the Gauss' lemma to hold.
+\emph{Generalization and conclusion.} The mathematical derivations can be trivially extended from integers to other rings of integers as long as they admit unique factorization (domains) for the Gauss' lemma to hold.
 Such a generalization is helpful when dealing with, e.g., translation symmetries at certain momentum.
 For example, an integer Hamiltonian projected on momentum $k=\pm \frac{\pi}{2}$ leads to a matrix where entries are Gaussian integers $\mathbb{Z}[i]$, i.e., $r+is$ where $r$ and $s$ are integers.
+We have verified the theorems by projecting the Hamiltonian of pair-hopping model on momentum $k=\pi/2$ (see App.~\ref{app:pi2}).
 Other momentum sectors $k=2\pi/n$ ($n$ being an integer) are related to the ring of integers $\mathbb{Z}[e^{2i\pi/n}]$ of cyclotomic field.
 Unique factorization over $\mathbb{Z}[e^{2i\pi/n}]$ only holds for certain values of $n$, for example $n=1,...,22$ but not $n=23$.
 A full list of the unique factorization domains is related to Fermat's theorem and is known.
 If the unique factorization holds, characteristic polynomial factorization over $\mathbb{Z}[e^{2i\pi/n}]$ would thus be related to the existence of nontrivial Krylov subspaces within momentum sector $k=2\pi/n$.

 In this article, we proposed that nontrivial integer factorization of the characteristic polynomial for models having an integer Hamiltonian representation provides a direct method to search for Hilbert space fragmentation in a model.
 Our conjecture is grounded in the mathematical equivalence between maximal Krylov subspaces and integer characteristic polynomial factorization.
-We use the pair hopping model as a playground to discuss this method.
+We use the pair-hopping model as a playground to discuss this method.
 But other models can be investigated in a similar manner.
 For example, the AKLT model (for system sizes up to $12$ sites) does not exhibit any integer factorization beyond the tower of states, i.e., the AKLT QMBS, and the eigenstates with integer energies discussed in Refs.~\cite{moudgalya2018a,moudgalya2018b}.
-As such, it illustrates that we can also use our approach to also find QMBS.
-Even integrable models, such as the spin-$1/2$ Heisenberg model, can also be revisited with our approach, through nontrivial factorizations\cite{upcomingwork}.
+As such, it illustrates that we can use our approach to find QMBS.
+Even integrable models, such as the spin-$1/2$ Heisenberg model, can also be revisited with our approach, through nontrivial factorizations~\cite{upcomingwork}.